-New Relic Lookout provides visibility into your entire estate.
+New Relic Lookout provides visibility across your entire digital estate.
 It doesn't require any configuration — you can query anything in your estate that matters to you right now and understand your system as a whole, or dive deep into causes and effects, so you can quickly get the data you need to take action.

 Know exactly where to focus your attention with New Relic Lookout.
 The brighter the color, the more severe the change, and the bigger the size, the bigger the scale.
 Then dig deeper with correlations and abnormal history to see how it impacts your whole system—no configuration needed.